-By focusing on customer intimacy and commitment to solving our customers' most demanding technical problems, we have been able to expand our control product franchise to multiple markets; organically growing from a high-performance components manufacturer to a high-performance systems designer, manufacturer and systems integrator.
-In addition, we continue expanding our content positions on our current platforms, seeking to be the market-leading supplier in the niche markets we serve.
-We also look for innovation in all aspects of our business, employing new technologies to improve productivity and operational performance.
+By leveraging our engineering heritage and by focusing on customer intimacy to solve our customers' most demanding technical problems, we have been able to expand our control product franchise to multiple markets; organically growing from a high-performance components manufacturer to a high-performance systems designer, manufacturer and integrator.
+In addition, we continue to expand our content positions on our current platforms, seeking to be the leading supplier in the niche markets we serve.
+We also look for innovation in all aspects of our business, employing new technologies to improve productivity, while focusing on talent development to strengthen our employee operational performance.